Max Planck Institute for Human Cognitive and Brain Sciences

 Gergana Zheleva (B.Sc.), student

-Gery holds a BSc in Psychology from the University of Leipzig and is currently an MSc student in Applied Sport Psychology at Martin Luther University Halle-Wittenberg, in conjunction with Dr. Sacher in the EGG Lab.
+Gery holds a BSc in Psychology from the University of Leipzig and is currently an MSc student in the Neurocognitive Psychology program at the Carl-von-Ossietzky-University in Oldenburg, in conjunction with Dr. Sacher in the EGG Lab.
 She is currently focusing her master's thesis on the behavioral and neurophysiological effects of antidepressant medications on motor function.
 In addition to her academic work, Gery also recruits study participants, conducts screening interviews and is involved in the behavioural experiments of various projects within the lab.

 Dr. Franziska Zientek, study coordinator

 Franziska studied biology and received her doctorate in medical sciences.
 She is interested in molecular neuroimaging and neurochemical changes in the human brain and coordinates all clinical Neuro-PET studies at the Department of Nuclear Medicine, University of Leipzig.
 For the EGG Lab, Franziska is the contact person for PET scans within the menstrual cycle project.